muhammedenesbalci/Cpp/7.Pointers_and_references/README.md

     int a = 5;
     int b = 6;
     int &p = a;
-    int &p = b; // This will throw an error of "multiple declaration is not allowed"
+    int &p = b; // This will throw an error of "multiple declaration is not allowed" normal değer atayabilirsin ama başka bir değişkeni atayamazsın.

     // However it is valid statement,
     int &q = p;